 Notes: San Fran Minted 1860 Quarter Dollars are the rarest, and most valuable.
 Look for the (S) mint mark.

-What's a 1860 S Seated Liberty Quarter worth?
+How much is a 1860 S Seated Liberty Quarter worth?

 In Average Circulated (AC) condition it's worth around $450.00, one in certified mint state (MS+) condition could bring as much as $55,000 at auction.
 This price does not reference any standard coin grading scale.
 So when we say Average Circulated, we mean in a similar condition to other coins circulated in 1860, and mint state meaning it is certified MS+ by one of the top coin grading companies. *** [?].